AaronNovakDev/t1website/README.md

 *Tech Stack*
 Through-out the portfolio i used HTML & CSS as I am fairly competenant in those and I feel the product i have delivered meets the criteria, it may not be the prettiest but i feel its robust and extremely easy to navigate and it also is a finished product.
 In future I would love to add more style and I can really make this look good.
-Its deployed on the referred netlify site as its free and easy to use.
+Its deployed on the referred netlify site as its free and easy to use and it was recommended by Coder Academy.